 Tax Incentives for Exporters

-Tax Incentives for Exporters – Maximize Savings with IC-DISC and FDII
+Tax Incentives for Exporters – Maximize Savings with IC-DISC & FDII

 The primary US-based tax incentives for exporters are the Interest Charge Domestic International Sales Corporation (IC-DISC) and Foreign Derived Intangible Income (FDII).
 An IC-DISC is a separately formed business entity that makes a commission on certain export sales.
 The federal tax rates are lower when those payments are distributed as qualified dividends.